 If you can’t get your fill of sour cherries either, check out this sour cherry pie with lime.

-A couple notes on the recipe: a properly chilled mixture is essential to the texture of your ice cream.
+A few notes on the recipe: after some feedback from readers and re-testing, I’ve upped the amount of sugar I recommend to a half cup.
+This recipe is meant to highlight fresh sour cherries, and as such, is lightly sweetened.
+Because the tartness of cherries can vary wildly, it’s also important to taste the mixture to make sure tart and sweet notes are in balance.
+A properly chilled mixture is essential to the texture of your ice cream.
 I’ve given instructions for an ice bath which gets the temperature down much faster, but if you’re not in a hurry, skip the ice bath and chill overnight for best results.
 Also, I tried the recipe with booze and without.
-Without, the flavor is still fantastic, but a bit more crumbly – if you do omit it, just allow it to soften up a bit before serving.
+Without, the flavor is still fantastic, but a bit more crumbly – if you do omit it, just allow ice cream to soften up a bit before scooping.

-Meanwhile, puree 1 1/2 cups of the cherries, and set aside.
-Set aside the remaining cup for later.
+- Meanwhile, puree 1 1/2 cups of the cherries.
+Set aside the remaining cup of cherries for later.

-In a large bowl, combine the cream mixture, pureed cherries, the remaining cream, vodka, vanilla extract, lemon juice and zest.
-Set bowl over a larger bowl of ice water, and set in the fridge to chill for at least 2 hours (longer without the ice bath).
+- In a large bowl, combine the cream mixture, pureed cherries, the remaining cream, vodka or kirsch, vanilla extract, lemon juice and zest.
+Mixture may separate or curdle a bit, but things will be fine.
+(Before chilling, taste the mixture to make sure the tart and sweet flavors are in balance.)
+Set bowl over a larger bowl of ice water and set in the fridge to chill for at least 2 hours (longer without the ice bath).

-Process the ice cream according to your ice cream maker’s directions.
-Meanwhile, slice the remaining cherries into paper thin slices, and reserve any juice.
+- Process the ice cream according to your ice cream maker’s directions.
+Meanwhile, slice the remaining cherries into paper thin slices, reserving any juice.
 Just as the ice cream starts to set up (think milkshake texture), quickly scrape the sides, and stir in the sliced cherries.
 Continue processing until ice cream has thickened up.